thriveweb/sailinginparadise/content/boatTours/2018-08-31-private-charters.md

         Yes we do and we also provide ice.
 The eskies are very large and can be used for food or drink.

+        **Where can we go on our charter?**

+        We operate in the calm, protected waters of the Gold Coast Broadwater.
+Where to go very much depends on what you would like to do and how long your boat charter is for so please feel free to discuss this with our team.
+In a 3 hour charter during the day our guests usually love a swim stop at Wavebreak Island where you can enjoy the range of island activities on board.
+Your skipper is knowledgeable in the local area and will make recommendations based on the conditions on the day.
+If you don't wish to swim in a 3 hour charter you instead opt to sail further north along the inside of South Stradbroke Island and see the millionaires mansions at Sovereign Islands.

+        In the evening we will generally sail north to watch the sunset and return to the southern part of the Broadwater to enjoy the city lights after dark which are just beautiful.

         **Will I get seasick?**